-Norwegian airlines beats British Airways, Virgin Atlantic, Delta, and American Airlines Premium Economy seats with much, much better recline.
+Norwegian airlines beat British Airways, Virgin Atlantic, Delta, and American Airlines Premium Economy seats with much better recline.
 I rank each Premium Economy seat separately in my article about the top 10 best Premium Economy Airlines in the world.
 I have also outlined the cheapest transatlantic airlines flying to Europe.
-Norwegian is included in this list and as you can not fly to Europe for as little as $99 USD, this is worth a read.
+Norwegian is included in this list, and as you can not fly to Europe for as little as $99 USD, this is worth a read.

 United currently offers Economy Plus with a 37-inch seat pitch, five inches more than Economy, but this currently has no other advantages over the normal economy seats.